leallysmith/ETALHowTo/docs/Beaver Dam Monitoring/glossary.md

 weight: 4
 ---

 Example photos and definitions of terms that may be useful for beaver dam data collection.
 Some measurements are also unclear in the survey and this glossary will define how those measurements are taken.
-There is a survey123 edition of this glossary which can be downloaded to the mobile app and taken offline.
-However, the survey123 edition won't have images.
+There is a Survey123 edition of this glossary which can be downloaded to the mobile app and taken offline.
+However, the Survey123 edition won't have images.
 That survey is available [here](https://arcg.is/1vfHf9).
 You can also scan this QR code using your device for easier access.
+Additionally there is a paper copy that can be downloaded [here]()

 <img src="{{ site.baseurl }}/DamCensusImages/qrcode.PNG" alt="qrcode" style="width:30%;" />

 ## Complex Monitoring

+Around Flow: Flow that goes around the dam whether that's right at the ends of the dam or there is side channel formation.

 Average Flow: Typical flow, use a USGS gage.
 Average flow is the "normal" flow, not the higher flows of runoff or the lower base flows.

+Basal Flow: Basal flow describes a type of flow for water moving through beaver dams.
+This type of flow is when water escapes through the bottom of a dam.
+Not to be confused with base flow.

 Base Flow: This is the minimum flow of a river and is a result of groundwater seepage rather than runoff.
+Not to be confused with basal flow.

 Beaver Dam: